Research Article | | Peer-Reviewed

 AMA Style

-Subedi S, Thakulla A, Joshi Y. GIS Based MCDA Selection of Waste Management Site in Kanchanpur District, Nepal.
+Subedi S, Thakulla A, Joshi Y, Ghimire U. GIS Based MCDA Selection of Waste Management Site in Kanchanpur District, Nepal.
 Am J Environ Sci Eng.
 2025;9(1):1-6. doi: 10.11648/j.ajese.20250901.11

 Copy | Download